tosc/vim/README.md

 ## TODO

+* Change my omnifuncs into a single omnifunc that uses a local variable to store the omnifunction it will use.
 * Add async compiling of tex using vimproc.
 * Change binds for Vimfiler.
 Use vimfiler_expand_tree instead of edit.
 * Find a good bind for za, use it so often.
 Maybe s?